Quick Summary

 10. Hotlinking Deactivation

-• Unfortunately, you could be a victim of theft or content leeching because other websites may be serving images from your website instead of uploading them to their servers.
-This not only steals your bandwidth, but you also do not benefit from whatever traffic they manage to generate.
+• Unfortunately, you could be a victim of theft or content leeching, as other websites may be serving images from your website instead of uploading them to their own servers.
+This not only steals your bandwidth but also means you do not benefit from any traffic they generate.
+This is known as hotlinking.

 Common Reasons that Cause Slow Loading?